Julian Hotel is a National Historic Site opened in 1887 in north San Diego County; (c) Soul Of America

 Harlem of the West Sites

-DESCRIPTION: San Diego had a large collection of Black businesses in this area at the beginning of the 20th century; Clermont Hotel, Ideal Hotel, Harlem Locker Club, Lillian and Ocie Grant House, Grant Courts, Grant Lodge, Simmons Hotel, and Bon Ton Restaurant all have interesting histories
+DESCRIPTION: San Diego had a large collection of Black businesses in this area at the beginning of the 20th century; Clermont Hotel, Ideal Hotel, Harlem Locker Club, Lillian and Ocie Grant House, Grant Courts, Grant Lodge, Simmons Hotel, Bon Ton Restaurant all have interesting histories

 ADDRESS: Gaslamp Quarter, San Diego, CA MAP